vfinneme/SAS/README.md

 # SAS
 Example SAS codes

+## sql_casestudy.sas
+This code was written as the final project for the SAS SQL class, so it's written almost exclusively using proc sql and is only sparsely commented.
+It involves cleaning of raw TSA claims data from a .csv file, summarizing and merging with airport data, performing some summary analyses and outputting these to a .pdf report.

 ## deidentify.sas
 Macro to remove identifying ID, Age, and Date variables from CDISC datasets.
 This macro was written as part of a training exercise and is not used in production programming.